How Cranleigh Church (“we”) use your information.

 Requesting access to your personal data

 Under Data Protection legislation, you have the right to request access to information about you that we hold.
-To make a request for your personal information contact the Data Protection Compliance Manager (DPCM).
-Mark Bainbridge is the current DPCM and he can be contacted by the Church Office:
+To make a request for your personal information contact the Data Protection Compliance Manager (DPCM) through the Church Office:

 - Email: firstname.lastname@example.org FAO The Data Protection Compliance Manager